os2594/Team4/docs/4.Design/DesigningforSoftwareSecurityEngineering.md

 Our analysis also revealed that several critical security mitigations are **not** implemented directly by Marimo:

 - **No Built-in Authentication or Authorization:**
   Any user with access to the backend port can issue API commands.
+It's up to the organization to apply and implement the access controls.

 - **No TLS Enforcement:**
   Security depends entirely on the deployment environment and reverse proxy.